Best Game Ever….

 Lights, Camera… DIE!

-The ultimate showdown to see who can direct, write, and perform the most dramatic demise!
+The ultimate make-an-ass-of-yourself showdown to see who can direct, write, and perform the most dramatic demise!

 Some of the best moments from film history are the death scenes.
 Whether it’s Quint slowly sliding into a shark’s open mouth in “Jaws,” Mufasa getting trampled by a wildebeest stampede in “Lion King,” Iron Man sacrificing himself to save humanity in “Avengers: Endgame,” or cyborg Roy Batty giving his "tears in rain" death soliloquy in “Blade Runner,” these dramatic farewells will stay with us forever.